alexandor91/Drone_3DEstimator/README.md

 ## C++ Environment Setup

 ---
-1. Download or clone the [project repository](https://github.com/udacity/FCND-Controls-CPP) onto the local pc.
-2. Use any C++ editor to fire the project, I used Visual Studio as editor, load the "sln" project and retarget the solution for new version SDK, then compile and run the program.
+1. Clone the repository
+git clone [project repository]（https://github.com/udacity/FCND-Estimation-CPP.git）
+2. Import the code into your IDE, including open .sln, then retarget the SDK to the lastest version
+3. You should now be able to compile and run the estimation simulator just as you did in the controls project

+You should now be able to compile and run the estimation simulator just as you did in the controls project
 ---

 ## Code Implementation
-All the codes are included in the "QuadControl.cpp" file.
+All the codes are included in the "QuadEstimatorEKF.cpp" file.
-### 1. Bodyrate Controller
+### 1. Standard deviation of measurement noise
+The simulator is implemented, and the measurements from GPS and accelerometer are recorded into Graph1 and Graph2 txt files, then a scripts is used to load the recording and the method mean and stddev in numbepy class are adopted over the second column of file to get standard deviation.
+### 2. Non-linear rate gyro integration
-The code corresponding to body control is from line 119 to line 128.\
+The code corresponding to modified rate gyro integration is from line 98 to line 119.
 '''\
   float phi = rollEst;\
   float theta = pitchEst;